urakubo/UNI-EM/README.md

 	The marching cube program is obtained from the ilastik: https://github.com/ilastik/marching_cubes

-6. Download sample EM/segmentation dojo files from the following website, and unzip it:
+6. Download one of sample EM/segmentation dojo folders from the following link, and unzip it:
    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0
 	- https://www.dropbox.com/s/6nvu8o6she6rx9v/ISBI_Dojo.zip?dl=0

 7. Execute "python main.py" in the [UNI-EM] folder.
 The control panel will appear.

-8. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
+8. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the sample EM/segmentation dojo folder.
 The proofreading software Dojo will be launched.

 ## Authors